Residual permutation test for regression coefficient testing: Analysis of statistical power

 for some constant $t \in [0, 1]$.
 In the asymptotic regime where $b$ and $p$ vary with $n$ in a way such that $p / n \to 0$ and $b$ satisfies~\eqref{eq:bn}, $\lim_{n \to \infty} \prob\left(\pval > \frac{1}{K + 1}\right) = 0$. \end{theorem}

-The statistical power guarantee in Theorem~\ref{thm:alternative1} requires the set of permutations to follow Assumption~\ref{as:trace}, whlist the finite-population validity requires instead Assumption~\ref{as:permutation}.
+The statistical power guarantee in Theorem~\ref{thm:alternative1} requires the set of permutations to follow Assumption~\ref{as:trace}, whilst the finite-sample size validity requires instead Assumption~\ref{as:permutation}.
 Then an important question is, how to effectively construct a $\cP_K$ that satisfies both assumptions.
 In Section~\ref{sec:algorithm}, we provide an algorithm to answer this question.
-In order to prove Theorems~\ref{thm:alternative1} and~\ref{thm:alternative2}, we are faced with two questions, the first is that we do not have any assumption on $\bX$, so that $\tilde{V}_j$ can follow arbitrary pattern; the second is the heavy tails of $e_i$'s and $\varepsilon_i$'s.
+In order to prove Theorems~\ref{thm:alternative1} and~\ref{thm:alternative2}, we are faced with two questions, the first is that we do not have any assumption on $\bX$, so that $\tilde{\bV}_j$ can follow arbitrary pattern; the second is the heavy tails of $e_i$'s and $\varepsilon_i$'s.
 We defer the proof of the two theorems to the Supplementary Material.
-To help the readers understand the intuitions of the proof, we provide a proof sketch of the two theorems in Sections~\ref{sec:sketch1} and~\ref{sec:sketch2}.
+To help the readers understand the intuitions of the proof, we provide a proof sketch of the main Theorem~\ref{thm:alternative1} in Section~\ref{sec:sketch1}.